My day started with a live radio interview on 610 AM Sports Radio in Kansas City. Here I am in the studio waiting to get on the air:

-For lunch, I met up with Brandon Sloter at a BBQ place that was highly recommended by a local friend.
+For lunch I met up with my videographer, Brandon, at a BBQ place that was highly recommended by a local friend.
 It’s called Q39, and as you can see below, I was excited to try it out:

 Here’s what I got:

 You’re looking/drooling at ribs, chicken, brisket, and baked beans.
 SO GOOD.
 Before the meal, we had planned to get ice cream for dessert at a different place, but we ended up being so stuffed that we had to skip it.
 Thankfully we burned off lots of calories during the long, inconvenient walk toward the stadium:

 In the photos above and below, that’s Brandon in the blue shirt and my local friend in the PEREZ jersey.
 This friend wishes to remain anonymous, so don’t guess his name or identify him, if you know.
 But anyway, look at this scenic-but-ridiculous route we had to take:

 Some places are made for pedestrians; the area surrounding Kauffman Stadium is not one of them.

 Question: what happens when a team makes it to the World Series and is in first place the following season and it’s the summer and the weather is perfect and it’s a Friday night with fireworks and Mike Trout is town?

 That wasn’t a line for regular entry.
 All of those people had purchased additional tickets (on top of their game tickets) for the “Early Bird BP Tour.”
 I’ve blogged about it in the past.
 Basically it gets you in the stadium two and a half hours before the first pitch, but for the first 60 or 90 minutes (depending on the day of the week), you’re confined to the seats behind one of the dugouts.